Mauser, you are the the most incredible ass-kisser I have ever seen. Sgt. Mauser: (smiling)

 - Diethard from Code Geass is one of these, a Britannian newshound who joins the Black Knights largely because he sees them as the winning party.
-Later, once Lelouch is exposed and betrayed by the Black Knights, Diethard gleefully switches sides and joins Schneizel in his quest to conquer the world.
+Later, once Lelouch is betrayed by the Black Knights, Diethard gleefully switches sides and joins Schneizel in his quest to conquer the world.

 - Demagawa in Death Note.
 Until he gets SAKUJO'ed by Mikami.

 - Takayama's secretary in Witchblade.
 When Takayama resigns as CEO of Doji Corporation and NSWF's Wado takes over, he has no problems with shifting his loyalty to the new boss.
 He is, however, willing to help Takayama reprogram NSWF's weapons to buy Masane a little more time to defend Tokyo from an onslaught of berserk robots.

 - Transformers Cybertron's Thunderblast is this meets My Girl Is a Slut.
 She doesn't want to be the most powerful, unlike most of the serious villains - she wants to have the ear (and maybe more) of the most powerful.
 YMMV on whether she is also a parody of Ms. Fanservice.

 - One of Maho's nameless teammates in the "Little Army" prequel manga for Girls und Panzer, telling Maho she's always waited for the day in which they can serve on the same tank together, but another teammate throws a water bottle at her head and tells her "Stop using flattery, you schemer!".
 Ironically, she looks a lot like Emi, who has the opposite problem by being brutally honest even when it upsets others.